 I could not see myself cook this side dish by itself… so I went snooping in my freezer where I found a smoked mackerel that I had not cooked yet.
 I just needed to make white (sushi) rice as an accompaniment.
 The day before, I had bought furikake, a Japanese condiment with ingredients such as dried bonito (mackerel), seaweed and sesame seeds, which can be sprinkled on rice.
 I had all my bento in my mind, I only had to execute it.

 After a busy morning of work, I decided to start cooking my bento at 1PM.
 It still took over an hour to cook as it takes 30 minutes to soak the gobo and also 30 minutes to marinate mackerel (which can obviously be done in parallel).
 I had not realized that gobo root oxidizes very quickly.
 Soaking it allows to get the root back to white but also soften it before cooking.

 Finally, a very healthy meal for an almost healthy body.
 Burdock root is indeed very popular for its nutritional content, but also for its diuretic and laxative properties (although I have no problems in that area).

 Verdict: I loved it, my wife loved it, the children who love vegetables rejoiced at this unusual preparation.
 I would definitely do it again!

 Recipe of Kinpira Gobo

 - 2 gobo root or Great Burdock root

-2 tablespoons mirin (or a mixture of sake and rice vinegar)
+2 tablespoons mirin (or a mixture of sake, water and sugar)

 2 tablespoons sugar